Lelapa-AI/lelapa-demos-unitech/README.md

 ```

 - `VULAVULA_API_TOKEN`: Your API token for the VulaVula service.
+- `EMFULENI_FAQ_FILE_PATH`: The path to the FAQ file from eskom used by the application.
-- `FAQ_FILE_PATH`: The path to the FAQ file used by the application.
+- `ESKOM_FAQ_FILE_PATH`: The path to the FAQ file from emfuleni used by the application.

 Replace `your_vulavula_api_token` and `/path/to/your/faq/file` with your actual values.